torvalds/linux/Documentation/virt/kvm/review-checklist.rst

   ideally in the form of regression tests.
 Tests and benchmarks can be included in either ``kvm-unit-tests`` or selftests, depending on the specifics of your change.
-Selftests are especially useful for regression tests because they are included directly in Linux's tree.
+Selftests are especially useful for regression tests because they are included directly in GNU/Linux's tree.

 Large scale internal changes
   While it's difficult to provide a single policy, you should ensure that